wbonnefond/LicenseChecker/README.md

 # Known Limitations and Future Work

-* Currently only supports libraries added with the `compile` keyword; for example libraries with `compilePaid` will not be picked up as a dependency
+* Currently only supports libraries added with the `compile` keyword; for example libraries with `paidCompile` will not be picked up as a dependency
 * Doesn't support outputting file-per-variant
 * Doesn't currently support libraries added from folders (ie. `/libs`)